mching/old_pages/_posts/2016-09-11-Electric-vs-Hybrid-Car.md

 ---
+title: "Cost of Energy to Operate Electric vs. Hybrid Car in Honolulu"
+output: html_document
 layout: post
-title: Cost of Energy to Operate Electric vs. Hybrid Car in Honolulu
 ---

 Our family has an electric car (Nissan Leaf) and a hybrid (Toyota Prius), and we often have to choose which one we will take out on the weekend.
 I wondered which one was cheaper to operate and which one was better for the environment.